-Species properties
+Species’ network role related to their mean interaction strength

 Following the above results for the distribution of the interaction strengths, we found that the species mean interaction strength was different.
 We also found that such weighted property is related more or less with unweighted properties (Figure 4A-D).
-In this regard, interaction strength - trophic level showed a significant positive linear regression: the higher the trophic level of the species, the higher its mean interaction strength.
-We also found a significant but less evident positive relationship with degree or the total number of interactions.
-On the other hand, there was no significant relationship with trophic similarity.
-Considering species habitat, the “Benthopelagic” and “Pelagic” categories presented the two species with the highest mean interaction strength (Orcinus orca and Mesonychoteuthis hamiltoni, respectively), though “Demersal” and “Land-based” habitats concentrated the majority of the species with relatively higher interaction strength.
+There is a positive relationship between interaction strength and trophic level showed, i.e., the higher the trophic level of the species, the higher its mean interaction strength.
+We also found a significant but less evident positive relationship with a species degree.
+Contrary, there was no significant relationship between mean interaction strength and trophic similarity.
+Considering species habitat affiliation, the “Benthopelagic” and “Pelagic” categories contained the two species with the highest mean interaction strength, the killer whale Orcinus orca and the XXXX Mesonychoteuthis hamiltoni, respectively.
+However, the majority of the species with relatively higher interaction strength belonged to the “Demersal” and “Land-based” habitats groups.
 Species inhabiting the benthic realm showed the lowest mean interaction strength (Figure 4D).